-In contributing to meetings, in addition to information about the child's academic functioning, the school provides information about the 'voice of the child' and the child's experiences of life as evidenced by observations or information provided through the multiagency forum.
+In contributing to meetings, in addition to information about the child's academic functioning, the school/college provides information about the 'voice of the child' and the child's experiences of life as evidenced by observations or information provided through the multi-agency forum.

-Our school operates a Team around the school/college model (TAS).
+Our school operates a Team Around the School model (TAS).
 Meetings are held on a half-termly basis to discuss vulnerable children and provide additional targeted support for parents.
 Consent is always sought from parents prior to discussing their child during a TAS meeting.